-- Place a pizza stone in the middle rack of the oven and preheat the oven to 500 degrees F. Heat the pizza stone for 1 hour.
-Alternatively, heat a baking sheet flipped upside down in the oven for 10 minutes.
+- Place pizza stone in middle rack of oven and preheat oven to 500 degrees F. Heat pizza stone for 1 hour.
+Alternatively, heat a baking sheet flipped upside down in oven for 10 minutes.

-- Combine 2 teaspoon active dry yeast with 1 teaspoon granulated sugar and 1 cup warm water in a large bowl.
-Stir to gently mix and let sit for 5 minutes or until the mixture is foamy.
-Add 2 ½ cups bread flour, 2 tablespoon olive oil, and 1 teaspoon salt.
-Knead the dough until smooth, about 5 minutes.
-Cover and let it rest for 10 minutes.
+- Combine active dry yeast with granulated sugar and warm water in a large bowl.
+Stir to gently mix and let sit for 5 minutes or until foamy.
+Add bread flour, olive oil, and salt.
+Knead dough until smooth, about 5 minutes.
+Cover and let rest for 15 minutes.

-- Meanwhile, prepare the toppings.
-Blend together 14 ounces pizza sauce with 2 tablespoon chipotle.
+- Meanwhile, prepare toppings.
+Blend together pizza sauce with chipotle.
 Set aside.

-- Massage 2 cups kale with 1 tablespoon olive oil, salt, and pepper.
-Mix 1 shucked corn with ½ teaspoon chili powder and 1 teaspoon olive oil.
+- Massage kale with 1 tablespoon olive oil, salt, and pepper.
+In a separate bowl, mix corn with ½ teaspoon chili powder and 1 teaspoon olive oil.

-- Dust a clean work counter with flour and using your hands, roll the pizza into a 12-inch circle.
-If using a baking sheet, roll the pizza dough on parchment paper dusted with flour.
-Spread the chipotle pizza sauce on the dough.
-Tear the mozzarella and scatter on the top followed by kale, red onion, and corn.
-Carefully transfer the pizza onto the baking sheet or pizza stone and bake for 7-8 minutes or until the cheese is bubbling and the crust is golden brown.
-Sprinkle 2 tablespoon cotija on top, squeeze fresh lime juice and finish with lime zest.
+- Dust clean work counter with flour and using your hands, roll dough into 12-inch circle.
+If using a baking sheet, roll pizza dough on parchment paper dusted with cornmeal.
+Spread chipotle pizza sauce in an even layer.
+Tear mozzarella and scatter on top followed by kale, red onion, and corn.
+Carefully transfer pizza onto baking sheet or pizza stone and bake for 7-8 minutes or until cheese is bubbling and crust is golden brown.
+Sprinkle cotija on top, squeeze fresh lime juice and finish with lime zest.
 Serve immediately.